Long O Vowel Sound: Printable Word Lists & Teaching Tips

 Long Vowel O Activities & Games

 Looking for some click-and-play lessons you can use to launch this new learning?
 Try these Long Vowel O Lesson Slides!
-It includes video lessons, interactive activities, games, puzzles, and more to engage your whole class.
+It includes over 650 explicit teaching slides with interactive activities, games, puzzles, and more to engage your whole class.

 Long O PowerPoint Lesson Slides